-Aloha! almost 7 years agoAnswered by Janet E. Dore via Travellr.com
+Aloha! about 7 years agoAnswered by Janet E. Dore via Travellr.com

 P.S.
-I have paid less than $100/night for studios...with the added bonus of an outside shower! almost 7 years agoAnswered by Janet E. Dore via Travellr.com
+I have paid less than $100/night for studios...with the added bonus of an outside shower! about 7 years agoAnswered by Janet E. Dore via Travellr.com

 Personally I don't skimp on the accommodations...you get what you pay for.
 I've heard of horror stories of "cheap" places to stay.
 Check www.kaanapaligolfcourses.com and click on the "Accommodations" link.
-Many specials and packages available at reputable brands like Hyatt, Westin, Sheraton, etc. almost 7 years agoAnswered by Ted Kaye via WorldNomads.com
+Many specials and packages available at reputable brands like Hyatt, Westin, Sheraton, etc. about 7 years agoAnswered by Ted Kaye via WorldNomads.com

 The Marriott Wailea on Maui is beautiful - it's on the quiet side of the island, walking distance from the boutique shops.
 It has it's own private beach, adults only serenity pool and is very close to Makena/big beach which is the best beach on the island.

 It's also only 5 minutes drive from Kihei where you can take surfing lessons and depart for snorkelling/scuba trips. about 7 years agoAnswered by Sunny via WorldNomads.com